Follow us

 The description mentions in a swift yet conversational style the “buttery soft leather that molds to your foot for a perfect, custom fit.”
 The copy then veers back to the effortless efficiency this demographic aspires to: “With features like a back pull tab, side vents, a rubber sole, and a cushioned insole, it's truly up for anything.”
 The words alone have the effect of pulling browsers into the smart, aspirational world of Everlane, thus subliminally influencing us to want to become a part of it.
 The best way to join them?
 Buy the product!

-3. Teach them something new
+3. Teach them something new.

 Product descriptions can educate your customer on the product, providing supplemental product information that the picture can’t do on its own.
 For example, you likely wouldn’t buy a laptop by solely looking at the picture.
 As a shopper, you’d want to read about the laptop’s specifications and features.